Businessexcellence/Adani-Cements-Recruitment-Audit-Dashboard/README.md

 - **Client-Side Only**: All processing happens in browser using JavaScript
 - **No Backend Required**: Pure HTML/CSS/JS static application
 - **localStorage**: Can be enhanced to save filter preferences

+## Quick Test with Sample Data

+### Try the Dashboard Immediately:
+1. Open the live dashboard (see URLs above)
+2. Click **"Upload Data"** button
+3. Download `Power BI Dashboard Data.xlsx` from this repository
+4. Upload the file to the dashboard
+5. Explore all 8 views with real sample data (151 audit records)

+See **SAMPLE_DATA_INFO.md** for detailed information about the sample dataset.

+---

 ## User Guide